Günther Freiherr von Maltzahn: Malta and North Africa

 The ground personnel of JG 53 began their relocation to Sicily in late November 1941.
 The Geschwaderstab followed on 13 December via Mannheim-Sandhofen, Munich-Riem, Naples, finally arriving at Comiso Airfield on 15 December.
 On 19 December 1941, the Geschwaderstab of JG 53 flew its first combat mission during the Siege of Malta.
 On this mission, Maltzahn claimed his 50th aerial victory when he shot down a Hawker Hurricane fighter.
+On 25 January 1942, Maltzahn claimed his 54th and 55th aerial victory.
+That day, Royal Air Force (RAF) fighters escorted supply shipping and destroyers from Force K. As the ships passed the Delimara peninsula, located on the edge of the Marsaxlokk Bay, they came under attack by four Junkers Ju 88 bombers escorted by five Bf 109s from the Geschwaderstab.
+In this encounter, Luftwaffe pilots claimed eight aerial victories, including two by Maltzahn.
+The RAF squadrons lost three of five Hurricane fighters from No. 185 Squadron, No. 126 Squadron lost two aircraft, No. 249 Squadron sustained one loss, and No. 242 Squadron suffered three losses.

 In 1942, Maltzahn was diagnosed with lymphoma.
 He received radiation therapy at the Charité in Berlin and remained free of further symptoms until the end of World War II.
 In 1943, Maltzahn became part of the inner circle of Enno von Rintelen, the German military attaché in Italy.
 Maltzahn was introduced by Friedrich-Karl von Plehwe with whom he had served in the infantry.
 By June 1943, Maltzahn's health had deteriorated to the point that he could no longer lead JG 53 during combat missions.
 In consequence, Major Gerhard Michalski, the commander of II.
 Gruppe, was tasked with leading the air elements of JG 53.